Freeze Help tutorial

 - Have a bucket ready near the shutoff valve inside.
 If you have someone else handy to hold the bucket, you can do STEP 3 now.
 If you are doing this by yourself, you can wait and do this part after STEP 2.
 If you have a helper to wait inside while you go outside, you can OPEN THE DRAIN CAP now.
 WATER MAY NOT COME OUT YET, since the water will be suctioned in the pipe until you go outside.
 If you're by yourself, skip this for now and you'll do it as Step 3.
 While water not drain out just yet, it will once you do the next step, so be ready!

 - Locate your backflow valve (some systems may not have one).
 This is usually right outside the house, anywhere from one to five feet above the ground.
 The pipe from the shutoff valve (pictured right or above) will run through the wall of your basement to the outside, leading to your backflow valve.
-Below are some examples of what your backflow looks like in the on, or summer, position.
+Here (or above, if you’re on a device) are some examples of what your backflow looks like in the on, or summer, position.
 Handles are parallel to pipes and petcock screws are perpendicular in the summer, when you're running your system.

 EXTRA STEP IF WE'RE IN A LONG FREEZE (OPTIONAL - not needed until the day's high temperatures stay consistently below freezing for a few days):